gabPicard/gabPicard/README.md

 I am a French student in engineering school, making projects for fun and for learning how to code

-I mostly learned to code in C#, but I am currently learning Python, with HTML, C++ and Java coming up
+I mostly learned to code in C#, but I am currently learning Python.

-I am currently working on a chess game in C# with a graphic interface, wich I have never made !
+I am currently working on a Python package made to manage tensor.